 Before starting meditation, it is important to create the right altruistic intention to perform the practice not only for yourself.
 After all, the ultimate goal of any meditation is to go beyond the boundaries of your own ego and get acquainted with your true "Self".

 We are all interconnected, so the progress in practice of even one person will surely affect his entire environment.
 If meditation "for the benefit of all beings" is just words for you so far, think about those you love — relatives, friends, loved ones.
-This will create the right attitude, and the practice will be deeper.
+This will create the right attitude, and the practice will become deeper.

 Similarly, at the end of the meditation session: do not rush to exit the practice.
 If desired, you can consolidate the altruistic intention by dedicating the merits of the practice, as well as spend a couple of minutes analyzing your condition, evaluating changes in the mind and body.